Who can donate plasma

 - be generally fit and well

-- have enough blood to donate safely.
+- be over 50kg (7 stone 12 lbs) and have enough blood to donate safely.
 Check how much blood you have

 - have suitable veins and a normal pulse (we will check these before you donate)